eltiffster/authorFunction/README.md

 ### The Anatomy of Neural Networks

-This project uses[torch-rnn](https://github.com/jcjohnson/torch-rnn), a series of modules written for the Torch framework by Justin Johnson and based on Andrej Karpathy’s[char-rnn](https://github.com/karpathy/char-rnn) that generates text using artificial neural networks ("ANNs").
+This project uses [torch-rnn](https://github.com/jcjohnson/torch-rnn), a series of modules written for the Torch framework by Justin Johnson and based on Andrej Karpathy’s [char-rnn](https://github.com/karpathy/char-rnn) that generates text using artificial neural networks ("ANNs").
 ANNs, which are loosely inspired by biological neural networks, consist of nodes that are grouped into layers, with nodes from one layer connected to other layers (see Figure 1).

 <img src="images/1-layers.png" width="60%">